mszakacz/find_pokemon/README.md

 - Domain Layer (Pokemons Repository)
 - Presentations Layer (widgets + BLoC)

+Presentation Layer is divider into features folders like:
+- Searching
+- PokemonDetails
+- Favorites
+- PokemonImages

+Feature folder contains:
+- BLoC (state management)
+- View (e.g: SearchingPage)
+- Widgets (widgets that are used in this feature)

+There are also some general widgets that are used in many features.
+These are located in lib/widgets.

 I provided all needed tests: PokemonsApiCLient, api models, PokemonsRepository, repository models, unit tests of the functions, BLoC tests, widget tests.